Hamoo17/n8n-nodes-evolution-api/README.md

 ![image](https://github.com/user-attachments/assets/813b7b34-377c-42e8-9f1a-12e27e682c7f)

+---

+> **📝 Translation Notice** > _This is an English translation of the original Portuguese project by [OrionDesign](https://github.com/oriondesign2015/n8n-nodes-evolution-api).
+Comprehensive Portuguese-to-English translation completed by **Augment AI** on December 19, 2024, covering all documentation, code comments, field labels, and user-facing text to improve international accessibility while preserving full functionality and original attribution._

+---

 <p align="center"><br>
 This Community Node is a 100% free solution, created with the purpose of simplifying and helping the entire community to integrate and make the most of the main features offered by <b>Evolution API v2.2+</b> in their N8N projects. <b>Developed by OrionDesign.</b>
 </p>